InuriGunathilaka22/InuriGunathilaka22/README.md

 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:

-- ⚡ Fun fact: In my free time, you can find me <br/>
-                📺🍿 watching my favorite TV series and movies 🚀 exploring new technologies ,
-                  📚 reading books and
-                  🍲 trying out new recipes in the kitchen
+- ⚡ Fun fact: One of my favorite hobbies is getting lost in a good TV series or movie marathon 🎥🍿

 ## 🛠️ Technologies and Tools I use: